schierlm/private-iota-testnet/README.md

 only some indices (e. g.
 243000 to 243100) are filled.
 This makes generation much faster, while still allowing to test signature verification in real-life conditions.

-If you want to go that route, you need to change the [Coordinator address](https://github.com/iotaledger/iri/blob/12a4bc6307426ee17ca47dd805acac634e26fff8/src/main/java/com/iota/iri/Iota.java#L34) and the [Snapshot signing public key](https://github.com/iotaledger/iri/blob/12a4bc6307426ee17ca47dd805acac634e26fff8/src/main/java/com/iota/iri/Snapshot.java#L23) in the iri source before recompiling.
+For signed milestones, you need to change the Coordinator address using `--testnet-coordinator` switch and may also need to enable milestone signature verification (by omitting `--testnet-no-coo-validation` switch).

-You may also need to [enable milestone signature verification](https://github.com/iotaledger/iri/blob/12a4bc6307426ee17ca47dd805acac634e26fff8/src/main/java/com/iota/iri/Milestone.java#L206) when you are using testnet configuration otherwise.
+For signed snapshots, you need to patch the [Snapshot signing public key](https://github.com/iotaledger/iri/blob/12a4bc6307426ee17ca47dd805acac634e26fff8/src/main/java/com/iota/iri/Snapshot.java#L23) in the iri source (as well as replacing the included snapshot and signature file in `src/main/resources`) before recompiling iri.

 Generate key files for snapshots and milestones: